barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 At the core of PSD2 & OpenBanking is the concept of Consent; the permission of the Customer (PSU) for her account to be accessed by a TPP.

-In simple words, an OpenBanking Consent is the equivalent of a notarized "contract".
+In layman terms, an OpenBanking Consent is the equivalent of a notarized "contract".
 This contract is between the Customer and the TPP.
 The bank becomes the trusted 3rd party, safeguarding the interests of both Customer and TPP (akin to a notary).

-If an OpenBanking account access Consent was in text, it would read something like
+If an OpenBanking "Account Access" Consent was a document, it would read something like
 > I (Customer) authorize TPP XYZ to access my account 123 and read items A, B and C.
 > This authorization is valid until date DD/MM/YYYY.